build

 How do you know when you’re done?

-If you were to describe what you do to a 5-year old, what would you say?
+What would you say if you were to describe what you do to a 5-year-old?

 BC: I help people do more fun and interesting things with their phones, computers, and tablets.